thundering-silence/alfred/README.md

 I understood the importance of standards as it is truly annoying when forks make small changes to the codebase; this heavily impacts builders that would like to build on top of such protocols.

 ## What's next for Alfred
 - Integrate additional protocols by finishing up & writing new delegates (0vix, Comp, etc)
 - move towards a proxy model rather than deploying a whole new contract for every Vault
+- Compound is ready to be supported, hence deploying on Ethereum seems a good way forward